Macks3110/bADAss_team_project/README.md

 ## Questions for TAs
 * Is the content we have enough to make a good project?
 * As we are trying to find additional datasets, could we ask you for help if we are struggling?
 Do you think we should stick to 2-3 datasets max?

+## Update Milestone 2

+## After looking deep into our dataset we redefined

+We will focus on Switzerland compared to other european countries.
+We want to know if Switzerland could be self-sufficient in term of food production.
+First we will look at the current productions of Switzerland in our dataset.
+What does it produce and in which quantity?
+We will try to find datasets on swiss importations and exportations to know what Switzerland need.
+We could also look at the consumption trends of the swiss population.
+We will also try to compute the switzerland potential in term of agriculture.
+Does the country use all his land or not?
+Demography of Switzerland: with the growing population, can we feed everybody with Swiss agriculture in the next few years for example?
+How's been the productivity over the years?
+Is it growing, decreasing?
+What are the factors correlated with the trend?
+Temperature rise, fertilizer usage?

+Then we will make comparaisons between Switzerland and other european countries.
+Does CH import more than the average european country (due to its small size ?) ?

+Is food selfsuffience of CH realistic ?
+How many farmer would it need ?